 Third, make sure there are not too many total living animals in the aquarium.
 Many who are new to the aquarium hobby forget that even though catfish, algae eaters, and snails are “cleaner fish,” each still produces waste and adds to the total nitrite.

 Nitrates are the end-product of the oxidation of nitrogen compounds.
 In the aquarium, nitrates are produced mainly through the breakdown of animal protein and ammonium compounds.
 Examples include urine, excrement, foodstuffs, and the remains of dead fish, snails, and plant leaves.

-Most freshwater Tropical fish and aquarium inhabitants are very tolerant of even large quantities of Nitrates.
-However, precautionary measures against too high a build-up of nitrates include feeding sparingly and only having a small animal population.
+Most freshwater tropical fish and other aquarium inhabitants are very tolerant of even large quantities of nitrates.
+However, precautionary measures to prevent too high a build-up of nitrates include feeding sparingly and maintaining a small animal population.

 Because they actively use nitrogen, aquatic plants can greatly reduce the levels of nitrate in a well-adjusted aquarium as well.
 In a natural ecosystem, the plants remove and use nitrates.
 In an unplanted tank system, the tank owner must do the removal at this final stage of the cascade.